 Speaking of which, because attempting to play multiple titles at once using just the arrow keys isn’t complex enough on its own, lo and behold: the amount of quarters at your disposal is also rather finite, as indicated at the top of the screen.
 Oh and guess what?
 They’re constantly being drained, regardless of how well (ha!) you’re doing in the games.
 Yup.

-A note should probably be made about the flashy neon colors, for while they’re not anywhere near strobe light level, some may still find them a tad much.
-That said, coupled with the curved viewing area, they do certainly add to the overall ‘retro’ theme, enhancing the illusion that you’re playing on a 1970s arcade cabinet.
+A note should probably be made about the flashy neon colours, for while they’re not anywhere near strobe light level, some may still find them a tad much.
+That said, coupled with the curved viewing area, they certainly add to the overall ‘retro’ theme, enhancing the illusion that you’re playing on a 1970s arcade cabinet.
 If not for the fact that we’re in 2014 of course.
 Ah, if only time travel was possible.